-Specified medical event What we will pay Angioplasty - single or double vessel 25% of the Living Benefit up to a maximum of \$50,000.
-Carcinoma in situ of female organs Carcinoma in situ of the perineum, penis or testicle Early stage melanoma Loss of single limb 250/ of the Living Report up to a maximum of \$100,000 Loss of sight in one eye 25% of the Living Benefit up to a maximum of \$100,000.
-Loss of hearing - advancement Prostate cancer - advancement Systemic lupus erythematosus (SLE) with lupus nephritis Diabetes complication 40% of the Living Benefit up to a maximum of \$200,000.
+Specified Medical Event What we will pay Angioplasty - single or double vessel 25% of the Living Benefit up to a maximum of \$50,000.
+Carcinoma in situ of female organs Carcinoma in situ of the perineum, penis or testicle Early stage melanoma Loss of single limb Loss of sight in one eye Loss of hearing - advancement Prostate cancer - advancement Systemic lupus erythematosus (SLE) with lupus nephritis 25% of the Living Benefit up to a maximum of \$100,000.
+Diabetes complication 40% of the Living Benefit up to a maximum of \$200,000.

 Please note that the amounts of \$200,000, \$100,000, and \$50,000 are not increased with the CPI.
 The minimum benefit payable under the Advancement Benefit is \$10,000.

-We will only pay once under each of the Specified Medical Events listed above.
+We will only pay once under each of the Specified Medical Events listed in the table on this page.